coderasha/Rust-Programming-Practice/README.md

    **Memory and Storage**
-   Memory is where datas are stored temporarily,whereas in Storage ,the data is stored for long time. memory is RUSt is either Satck memory or heap memory which is used to store datas.
+   Memory is where datas are stored temporarily,whereas in Storage ,the data is stored for long time. memory is RUSt is either Stack memory or heap memory which is used to store datas.

    when we write a program ,its stored in RAM.then the program is executed and we "Run" it to get the o/p.
+   Both stack memory and heap memory store data,but the way they are stored is different.
-   Stack- Lifo,scalar types are stored in stack
+   Stack- Lifo,scalar types are stored in stack.
+Datat type size is known at compiler time.
    Heap- vector,tuple